samsonovss/ESPHome-Treadmill-FTMS/README.md

 - Build a web interface for control without Home Assistant.

 ## Authors
-Created by [@samsonovss](https://t.me/samsonovss) in collaboration with Grok, an AI developed by xAI.
+Created by [@samsonovss](https://t.me/samsonovss) with assistance from Grok, an AI developed by xAI.

 ## Support the Project
-If you’d like to support this project and help me keep it growing, consider buying me a coffee!
-You can send a donation via cryptocurrency:
+If you’d like to support this project and help it grow, consider buying me a coffee!
+Donations can be sent via cryptocurrency:
 - **BTC**: `bc1q3cza0kasutzes4hfddxuclmd9ghn5v7zw2nr5c`
 - **USDT (TRC-20)**: `0x5dd5a346Dd64dfE938a60D7b24b633b1ACE01719`

-Any support matters — thank you!
+Every bit helps — thank you!